All births must be registered within 42 days with a registrar of births and deaths in the area where the birth happened.

 You can get an application form to re-register a birth from the Manor Gatehouse.

-You will need to present the child/ren's birth certificate and the parents' marriage certificate.
+You will need to present the child/children's birth certificate and the parents' marriage certificate.